 ClamAV-VDB:build time:version:number of signatures:functionality level required:MD5 checksum:digital signature:builder name and can be easily parsed by scripts or with sigtool -info.
 There are two CVD databases in ClamAV: main.cvd and daily.cvd for daily updates.
 In older ClamAV versions there are two old-style databases: viruses.db and viruses.db2.
-The first one contains "normal" signatures, ie. in the format:
+The first one contains static signatures, while the further contains signatures with simple regular expressions (used to match polymorphic viruses).
+The goal of a signature creation process is to get a small part of the infected file which identifies the virus.
+It must be unique to avoid false positive alarms.